brightsparc/segment/README.md

 ### Background process

-* The segment `Run` method launches a go-routine for each destination, and accepts a context to cancel these processes.
+* The segment `Run` method launches a go-routine for each destination, accepts a context to end these processes.
 * The `Delivery` process attempts to connect to a region + stream, and optionally accepts an endpoint for testing.
 It requires `AWS` credentials to be set, and exit after 3 failed attempts.
 Batches of up to 500 messages at send every 30 seconds by default.

 ### Logging